 The Early Modern and Eighteenth Century Centre was established in Spring 2017, growing out of the former Eighteenth Century Centre, the Early Modern Forum (a major AHRC-funded project), and the core strength in early modern history of Warwick's Department of History.
 Covering a large time period (1450 to 1850), the Centre works on major research projects, as well as providing an interdisciplinary forum for academic staff and postgraduate students in the Humanities, particularly History, English, French, History of Art, and beyond.

-The Centre is closely involved with the Early Modern Forum and is a key element in the History Department's strength in Early Modern History.
-This Forum aims to give students and staff a place that links them to relevant information and resources which cover a large time period (1450 to 1850).
-It also aims to encourage the exchange of ideas and aims to promote interaction with others through a variety of different media.
-The Centre also enjoys close relations with the Global History & Culture Centre and the Centre for the History of Medicine.
+The Centre aims to encourage the exchange of ideas and to promote interaction with others through a variety of different media.
+It enjoys close relations with the Global History & Culture Centre and the Centre for the Study of the Renaissance within Warwick, and continues to develop partnerships and networks with other institutions.

 We are now busy planning a programme of events for the next academic year.
 Please revisit towards the end of the summer for details.